leiforion/dao/builder-squads/builders/README.md

 # Builder Profiles

-To get listed as a point of contact in the dao repo, please use the [builder profile template](./TEMPLATE.md) to create a public builder profile.
+To get listed as a point of contact in the dao repo, create a public builder profile by following these steps:

 1. Make sure you fully understand the [DAO Readme.md](../README.md) and the [Contribution Guidelines](../contribute.md)